kaine119/kaine119.github.io-old/lit.md

 - Comparison (Simile)
 	- The narrator constantly uses analogies to describe his experiences, which gives the readers a glimpse into his perception of others and how they affect him.
 	- [pg.
 211] “I felt myself like a lettuce being unwrapped leaf by leaf until my heart lay cupped in her palm.”
-	- He likens his conversation with Lina to her physically exposing his deepest vulnerabilities, which reveals how he views Lina as overwhelming.
-It also reveals how the narrator is insecure in the presence of Lina.
+	- He likens his conversation with Lina to her physically exposing his deepest vulnerabilities, which reveals
+		- how he views Lina as overwhelming -- a sweeping wave of emotion
+		- how the narrator is insecure in the presence of Lina. (or anyone who unravels his inner feelings)

 # Diction and Syntax
 - “...the feeling, of existing in an inviolable cocoon with your lover…” [pg.
 211]
 	- He uses the metaphor of being in a cocoon, which shows how he feels a sense of security from his relationship.
-However, the usage of the word “inviolable” implies that he is also shutting himself off from the world, escaping from his problems.
+	- However, the usage of the word _“inviolable”_ implies that he is also shutting himself off from the world, escaping from his problems.
+	- **slightly negative** connotation of the word _“inviolable”_ reminds readers that he likes privacy, contrasting how he behaves with Lina with how he behaves with others